zumasys/docs/site/rover/release-notes/web/1-7-0/README.md

   - Resolves an issue with items in the Orders table not being sorted properly.
   - Resolved issue with MRK.CONTROL and CO.CONTROL API request repeating multiple times.
   - Part unit of measure is now properly displayed on the shopping cart view.
+  - Resolves an issue with note and amount display fields not being cleared between transactions.
 - **Tickets & Time**
   - Resolves an issue where total hours failed to populate in some situations.
 - **Sales**
   - Resolves an issue with incorrect customer name appearing when opening Order, Opportunities, or Quotes dialog
   - Resolves an issue with customer filter not resetting when switching between sales module and customer module.
+- **Scan**
+  - Resolves an issue with duplicate submit being made on certain mobile computers in a custom scan applciation.
+    > Note: Currently only supported by select ERPs.
 <PageFooter />